BSidesSF/bsidessf.github.io/_posts/2021-02-19-bsidessf-happening-march-6-9.md

 **Villages · CTF**

 In addition to the keynotes and talks, we are also hosting village presentations and a virtual CTF.
-The [CTF](/ctf.html) will run Sunday through Monday for 50 hours total, with the winners being announced during Tuesday’s sessions.
+The [CTF](/ctf.html) will run Saturday through Monday for 50 hours total, with the winners being announced during Tuesday’s sessions.
 This year's winning CTF team will receive a $1,500 gift card.
 Second place will receive a $750 gift card and third place a $250 gift card.
 Thank you to Google for their sponsorship of the CTF!

 **Schedule · How to Attend**